 Let me double-click on the OLE DB Destination, so that you can see the destination Table that we used.
 From the below screenshot you can see, we used Load Data From SQL table present in the SQL Tutorial Database.
 I suggest you to refer OLE DB Destination article to understand the destination configuration settings.

-In order to deploy SSIS packages using BIDS or Data Tools, navigate yourself to Solution Explorer window.
+In order to perform SSIS packages Deployment using BIDS or Data Tools, navigate yourself to Solution Explorer window.
 Here, right-click on the Project, and select the Deploy option from the context menu.

 Once you select the Deploy option, a new window called Integration Services Deployment Wizard will be opened as we shown below.
 This is an introduction page, and by clicking the Do not Show this Page Again, you can avoid this page.

 Select Destination: This page is used to specify the destination